mottaquikarim/PYTHWPP1/in/intro/welcome.md

 More on this later!
 But, we are lucky in that we have a week break before final projects.

+### Zoom

+Please edit your zoom name to inclue your first name and if possible, profile picture.

+You are encouraged to ask questions on Zoom chat or on Teams, your IA wil pick up the question and optionally ask me so that I can cover with the entire class or, if specific enough, just reply back to you with an answer.

+Also, when we do in-class exercises, we will split into "breakout rooms" where you will be paired with folks 1-2 of your class mates.
+The instructional team will pop in and out of these rooms in order to ensure you are staying on track and any specific questions that you may have are answered.
+If you would like to flag our attention, please @-msg us on Teams!

 ## Tools

 Primarily, we will be using **[REPL.it](https://repl.it/languages/python3)** and the **command line** to write and operate our code.
 For the first week, we will be working primarily in REPL.it to ensure folks who were not able to get python installed have a chance to do so before we dive in in earnest.